TiraelSedai/RaterBot/README.md

 You have to specify TELEGRAM_MEDIA_RATER_BOT_API env variable.

 #### As standalone binary
-On top of TELEGRAM_MEDIA_RATER_BOT_API variable, you need to have [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed and have the binary in PATH.
+On top of TELEGRAM_MEDIA_RATER_BOT_API variable, you need to have yt-dlp installed and have the binary in PATH.
+There should be also gallery-dl, ffmpeg & python installed.
+Please, refer to Dockerfile and see what gets apt installed.

 #### Arm64 (Apple M1 and other)
-Is not tested, but should work perfectly fine if yt-dlp works.
+Is not tested, but should work perfectly fine.